 Airbnb has been a partner in my pursuit of travel that is experience-based rather than convenience-based, so when they began offering a service where local guides were sourced to create Experience-based activities, I was interested.

 I’ve been fascinated with this kind of travel for a while, but previously only found the opportunity to book through multi-day tour groups like G-adventures where travelers are partnered with groups and then, on select trips, invited to be a part of local life.
-Adverse to the pace and itinerary-based travel of group travel, this option never seemed right for me, so as a former Airbnb Host I was very excited when Airbnb began trialing their Airbnb Experience program.
+Adverse to the pace and itinerary-based travel of group travel, this option never seemed right for me.
+(Update, as of 2022 I’m a convert.
+Read more about why I love Group Travel as an adult solo traveler) As a former Airbnb Host I was very excited when Airbnb began trialing their Airbnb Experience program.

 I first tried the Airbnb Experience in Florence, Italy.
 While researching for my trip I discovered that one option in Florence was truffle hunting, and I was intrigued.
 Described as including a hike, a dog, and food, I signed up and waited for my booking date to arrive!